zentity-io/zentity-io.github.io/docs/entity-models/specification.md

 ### `"matchers".MATCHER_NAME."clause"`

 An object that represents the clause of a [`"bool"` query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) in Elasticsearch.
-Each clause will be stitched together in a single `"bool"` query, so it must follow the correct syntax for a `"bool"` query clause, except you don't need to include the top-level field `"bool"` or its subfields such as `"must"` or `"should"`.
+Each clause will be stitched together to form a single `"bool"` query, so it must follow the correct syntax for a `"bool"` query clause, except you don't need to include the top-level field `"bool"` or its subfields such as `"must"` or `"should"`.

 Matcher clauses use Mustache syntax to pass two important variables: **`{{ field }}`** and **`{{ value }}`**.
 The `field` variable will be populated with the index field that maps to the attribute.
 The `value` field will be